15th Apr 2023

 One decision you have to make early on is if your scripts are going to be

-written with `bash` as the script engine or `zsh`. `zsh` is more modern, maybe
+as the script engine or zsh

-more powerful, but `bash` is more widely supported.
+is more widely supported.

-We recommend you use `zsh` for your daily scripting needs.
+for your daily scripting needs.
 The scripts we

-distribute are all written for `zsh`.
+distribute are all written for zsh

-We recommend you use `scripts/auto.sh` for defining all shell aliases, shell
+for defining all shell aliases, shell

 functions, commonly used environment variables etc.

-plugin of `oh-my-zsh`, else you have to do this manually before running any
+, else you have to do this manually before running any

 other daily use commands.

-Other scripts in `scripts` folder should not assume that `auto.sh` has been
+folder should not assume that auto.sh

 only for shell access.
 If some common functionality is needed by both

-`scripts/auto.sh` and other scripts, they should be put in a
+and other scripts, they should be put in a

-`scripts/common.sh` and sourced from both `scripts/auto.sh` and other scripts.
+and sourced from both scripts/auto.sh

-Now that you are going to have `supabase` and `dj` folders that are not going to
+folders that are not going to

-contain `ftd` files, it's a good idea to tell `fastn` to ignore those folders.
+files, it's a good idea to tell fastn

--- fastn.ignore: supabase
+-- fastn.ignore:

--- fastn.ignore: dj
+-- fastn.ignore: